jengalas/bwaf-bbw/about/boardandstaff.md

     title_role: Trustee
     image: "/v1643050030/LNSimonheadshot_qp6xvg.jpg"
     description: |-
-      Lynn N. Simon, FAIA, LEED Fellow, Head of Sustainability for Real Estate and Workplace Services (REWS) at Google, leads a global team to develop, guide, and advance sustainability focusing on carbon, water, waste, and ecology to achieve scalable, regional, and global solutions.
-She is responsible for leading the strategic vision across REWS sustainability initiatives and programs from establishing baseline standards across a global real estate portfolio to strategic thought leadership on targeted aspirational goals.

-      She is a recognized pioneer in the sustainable building industry as well as an entrepreneur and catalyst for change.
-Lynn has consulted on millions of square feet of sustainable projects ranging from multi-family, affordable housing to large scale commercial and institutional projects.
-Lynn currently serves on the World Green Building Council Corporate Advisory Board, and is an advisor to a start-up solar company based in Iraq.
-She is an experienced and popular speaker and podcast guest on sustainability and leadership topics.
-Lynn has received several honors including the USGBC’s President's Award (2011); the Women in Sustainability Leadership Award from gb&d magazine (2017); and the SHERO Leadership Award from the USGBC Pacific Region (2020).
-Lynn is also a certified professional coach through New Ventures West.
+      Lynn is SVP Global ESG & Sustainability who has spent more than 20 years’ experience shaping a regenerative economy and meeting business needs that demonstrate a commitment to climate change and social justice across tech, real estate, built environment, AEC, and non-profit sectors.
+      She influences and convenes stakeholders to Board level, leads cross-functional programs in matrix organizations, and builds multidisciplinary global teams with a focus on carbon, waste, water, health and DEI.
+      Lynn was most recently at Google as Head of Sustainability within Real Estate and Workplace Services where she led a global, cross-functional team leading collaboration on KPI setting process, mapping shared opportunities for carbon, water and waste, and gaining collective buy-in for 1, 2 and 5-year goals.
+      As Managing Director and Founder of Simon & Associates (S&A), Lynn educated over 10,000 AEC professionals and led interdisciplinary teams on 500+ projects from multi-family residential to large-scale institutional and commercial developments.
+As Senior Vice President at Thornton Tomasetti, who purchased S&A in 2013, Lynn built and retained over 250 client relationships across real estate, hospitality, institutional, and AEC such as MGM, Tishman Speyer, and State of CA.
+      Lynn has spoken at over 200+ industry events on sustainability, resilience, leadership and diversity around the world.
+She was honored with the USGBC Pacific Region SHERO Leadership Award, gb&d Magazine Women in Sustainability Leadership Award, and the USGBC’s President’s Leadership Award.
+      Lynn serves on the Board of Directors of the Beverly Willis Architecture Foundation and recently served on the Corporate Advisory Board for the World Green Building Council.
+      She holds a Master of Architecture from the University of Washington and earned a BA in Environmental Design from UC Berkeley.
+She is a Registered Architect (26574) with the State of California and a certified coach through New Venture West.
   - title: Jennifer Stone, AIA
     title_role: Trustee
     image: "/v1618329715/Stone_ltb0db.jpg"